HosseinHasanPour/caffe-stochastic-depth/README.md

 ## Getting Started

+Follow the standard caffe installation procedure specified here: http://caffe.berkeleyvision.org/installation.html.

-#### Preprocessing the cifar10 DatasetTo reproduce the results in the paper, proper preprocessing is needed, including subtracting means, dividing by std, and padding 0s for data augmentation.
+#### Preprocessing the cifar10 Dataset

+To reproduce the results in the paper, proper preprocessing is needed, including subtracting means, dividing by std, and padding 0s for data augmentation.

 First, get the cifar10 data in LEVELDB format.
 Run `./data/cifar/get_cifar10/sh`